katie10o/startup/README.md

 - MongoDB stores all the credentials, the password is crypted to be a hash only
 - Restricts functionality, if the user has invaild credentials, it will not allow them to move further on

+### WebSocket Deliverable
+- The server side listens for WebSocket connection
+- The Front end listens for WebSocket connection
+- Data from the entered meals portion is being sent over with WebSocket connection
+- Realtime updates when users add meals - however, it posts 4 times and I am unsure why..